pfdubois/BridgeBidding/source/MajorOpenings.rst

 * 1♠ - 2♣, 2♦, or 2♥

-All of these sequences show four card or longer suits (rarely, three) with the exception of 1♠ – 2♥, which promises five hearts.
+All of these sequences show four card or longer suits (rarely, three) with the exception of 1♠ – 2♥, which promises |5ormore| hearts.
 Jump bids like 1♦ – 2♠ are not 2/1 bids.

 If responder is a passed hand, or if there is competition, everything is standard, as